Wis. Stats. s. 100.206 Music royalties collections; fair practices

-Businesses which feature performances of copyrighted music must obtain permission to use the music.
-Instead of obtaining permission from each artist, businesses purchase blanket licenses from the music licensing companies.
-The music licensing companies must file annually a list of the copyrighted owners who are represented by the performing rights society and of the musical works licensed by the performing rights society.
-Under the law:
+Businesses which feature copyrighted music must obtain permission to use the music.
+Instead of obtaining permission from each artist, businesses purchase blanket licenses from performing rights societies.

 Prohibited practices by the performing rights society include: